SuduIDE/toolchain-website/_includes/sudu-dfs.md

 (files) and their contents, but with their _layout_ (directory structure) as well.
 Files layout and corresponding files contents represent a working copy of a project which should be strongly consistent.
-Those consistent sets of files are called DVF _snapshots_.
+Those consistent sets of files are called DFS _snapshots_.
 In addition, DFS optimized for IDE usage should be able to represent history of a project files as a partially ordered set of snapshots.
 DFS optimized for IDE usage should allow to easily retrieve changes between any historical snapshots, since this feature is necessary for